CH$_4$ and CO$_2$ Adsorption Mechanisms on Monolayer Graphenylene and their Effects on Optical and Electronic Properties: Results

 After conducting MD simulations at room temperature and an impact energy of 8 eV, the emission of hundreds of H$_2$, CO$_2$, and CH$_4$ molecules is analyzed by calculating the probabilities of adsorption, reflection, and transmission, which are defined as:

-where $N_{\rm Tot}$ is the total number of MD simulations, while $N_x$ is the number of cases for adsorption, reflection, and transmission calculated by using the following conditions based on the last frame of the MD simulations: 1) Adsorbed cases: Molecules with a final position between a sphere centered at the material with a radius of 0.35 nm and the direction of the velocity vector points towards the surface is considered as adsorbed; 2) Reflection cases: Molecules with a final position larger than 0.35 nm and a velocity vector oriented in the opposite direction to the surface normal is counted as reflected; 3) Transmission cases: Molecules with a final position below the surface and a distance larger than -0.35 nm are counted as transmitted.
+where $N_{\rm Tot}$ is the total number of MD simulations, while $N_x$ is the number of cases for adsorption, reflection, and transmission calculated by using the following conditions based on the last frame of the MD simulations: 1) Adsorbed cases: Molecules with a final position between a sphere centered at the material with a radius of 3.5 \AA{} and the direction of the velocity vector points towards the surface is considered as adsorbed; 2) Reflection cases: Molecules with a final position larger than 3.5 \AA{} and a velocity vector oriented in the opposite direction to the surface normal is counted as reflected; 3) Transmission cases: Molecules with a final position below the surface and a distance larger than -3.5 \AA{} are counted as transmitted.
 The counts for these cases are tabulated in Table \ref{tab:prob}.

 For graphene, we did not observe dissociation of H$_2$ and CO$_2$ molecules among the reflected molecules.
-To observe this mechanism, a higher impact energy would be required.
-However, it is worth noting that such high-energy collisions could result in the creation of vacancies in the graphene sheet by displacing a carbon atom.
+The molecule initiates its trajectory with a kinetic energy (KE) of 8eV.
+However, it undergoes a gradual deceleration as it comes into contact with the charge cloud of the carbon sheets.
+Upon colliding with a carbon sheet at various adsorbate sites, the molecule is reflected, promoting its vibrational and rotational movements.
+To observe dissociation mechanism, a higher impact energy than 10 eV would be required.
+However, it is worth noting that such high--energy collisions could result in the creation of vacancies in the graphene sheet by displacing a carbon atom, which is not observed in our MD simulations at 8 eV.
 On the other hand, some of the reflected CH$_4$ molecules underwent dissociation, and a few of them were able to attach to the graphene sheet.
 In order to bond more CH$_2$ molecules to graphene, a lower impact energy would be sufficient.
 In the case of GPNL, its inherent porosity allowed for a higher number of transmitted cases for both H$_2$ and CO$_2$ molecules.
 We observed that some carbon dioxide molecules dissociated into CO+O, with the CO molecules bonding to the GPNL sheet.
 This highlights the advantage of GPNL's porous structure in facilitating gas transmission and reactivity compared to graphene.